sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   .. method:: GetQualifiedAtomName()

      Returns the qualified name of the atom (the chain name, followed by a unique residue identifier and the atom name.
-For example:  “A.GLY2.CA”)
+For example: "A.GLY2.CA")

 .. class:: ResidueRDMap

-  Dictionary-like object containing the a list of distances that originate from the a single residue residue, to check during a run of the Local Distance Difference Test algorithm
+  Dictionary-like object containing the list of interatomic distances that originate from a single residue to be checked during a run of the Local Distance Difference Test algorithm
+  (key = pair of :class:`UniqueAtomIdentifier`, value = pair of floats)

 .. class:: GlobalRDMap

   Dictionary-like object containing all the :class:`~ost.mol.alg.ResidueRDMap` objects related to residues of a single structure
+  (key = :class:`~ost.mol.ResNum`, value = :class:`ResidueRDMap`)

 .. function:: PrintResidueRDMap(residue_distance_list)

   Prints to standard output all the distances contained in a :class:`~ost.mol.alg.ResidueRDMap` object

 .. function:: PrintGlobalRDMap(global_distance_list)

-  Prints to standard output all the distances contained in each of the :class:`~ost.mol.alg.ResidueRDMap` objects that make up a :class:`~ost.mol.alg.GlobalRDMap` object
+  Prints to standard output all the distances contained in each of the :class:`~ost.mol.alg.ResidueRDMap` objects that make up a :class:`~ost.mol.alg.GlobalRDMap` object.

-.. function:: Swappable(residue_name,atom_name)

-  This function checks if an atom in a residue has a symmetry equivalent.
-It returns true if the atom belongs to a residue with a symmetric side-chain and a symmetry equivalent atom exists, otherwise it returns false.

-  :param residue_name: a string containing the name of the residue to which the atom belongs
-  :param atom_name: a string containing the name of the atom

-  :returns: True if the atom has a symmetry equivalent, false otherwise

-.. function:: SwappedName(atom_name)

-   If the atom does belongs to a residue with a symmetric side-chain and if the atom has a symmetry equivalent, the function returns the name of the symmetry equivalent atom, otherwise it returns the name of the original atom

-  :param atom_name: a string containing the name of the atom

-  :returns: A string containing the same of the symmetry equivalent atom if the input atom has one, otherwise the name of the input atom itself.